micahflee/trollwot/README.md

 Add fake sigs to a PGP key
 --------------------------

 fake_sign.py is a script that takes a name, email address, and target key id as input.
 It creates a new key with that name and email, and uses it to sign the target key.

-For example, if you want Barack Obama to sign your key, it's easy:
+Usage:

     ./fake_sign [NAME] [EMAIL] [KEYID]